-Capitalised software costs represent costs directly related to obtaining, developing or upgrading internal use software.
+Capitalised software costs represent costs directly related to obtaining, developing or upgrading internal use software controlled by the Company.
 Such costs are capitalised and amortised on a straight-line method over the software's useful life which is a period generally not exceeding five years.

-Work in Progress represents development costs for internal software and is stated at historical cost.
+Work in Progress represents development costs for internally generated software and is stated at historical cost.
 No amortisation is charged for assets in this category.
 The costs will be transferred from work in progress to capitalised software costs once the software is in use and amortisation will start.